carpentries-incubator/hpc-intro/_episodes/04-formatting.md

 teaching: 10
 exercises: 0
 questions:
-- "How are Software and Data Carpentry lessons formatted?"
+- "How are The Carpentries lessons formatted?"
 objectives:
 - "Explain the header of each episode."
 - "Explain the overall structure of each episode."